🇦🇼

 Is it safe to travel to Aruba?

-Do I need a visa for Aruba?
+Do I need a visa to visit Aruba as a tourist?

-What language is spoken in Aruba?
+What languages are spoken in Aruba?

 Ready for Aruba?